ducin/ducin.dev/posts/temp.md

 #DOMAIN-EXPERTS #MODELLING
 > 3. The goal of modelling is not to reflect reality but to solve the specific problem.
 It's a bit arrogant to believe we can become domain experts in a few weeks.
 Still, we don't have to.
 We can understand the use case well enough to build a model to solve the problem through software.
 - Oskar

+#COLLABO
+> "When a man points at collaboration with tools, fools look at tools and not at collaboration"
+- Damian Płaza

+> "Each architecture starts in HR department - the way we set up teams, their members and interactions, already imply the modules that are going to be created.
+What's the best way of figuring out teams' organization?"
+- Damian Płaza